 The Dollar Store:

 Sometimes we think everything is cheaper at the dollar store, but be aware sometimes it is not, especially on cleaners and some food products.
-I find their spice section to be the best deal around at $1.25, but they don’t have a huge selection of brands.
+Their spice section is the best deal at $1.25, but they don’t have a huge selection of brands.
 Dollar Stores seem to have smaller sizes on many of their items, and the last I checked, the dollar stores don’t accept coupons.

 But Check your Cash Back Offers and see if any savings can happen on that front of exclusive coupons.